 As a social game designer, it's my business to design systems that drive sustained engagement.
 But when does engagement spill over into addiction?
-Usually that happens when someone does something TO EXCESS - and it leads to negative impact on their lives.
-It's not the thing itself, but the USE PATTERN that determines addiction
+Usually that happens when someone does something TO EXCESS - and that activity has a negative impact on their lives.

-Most people who play World of Warcraft, League of Legends, Farmville or Bejewelled don't become addicted - just as most people who visit Vegas don't become slot machine zombies.
-However, ALL these experiences are designed to drive compulsion; it's up to the player to know when to walk away.
+Most people who play World of Warcraft, League of Legends, or Candy Crush Saga don't become addicted - just as most people who visit Las Vegas don't become slot machine zombies.
+These gaming experiences are designed to drive compulsion and repeat play; it's up to the player to know when to walk away.

-Recently, during a challenging time in my life, I started playing Bubble Safari (match-3 games are my preferred source of escapist gaming crack).
-It's a charming, absorbing game - filled with progress indicators and accessible rewards for sustained engagement.
+Recently, during a challenging time in my life, I started playing Bubble Safari (match-3 games are my escapist gaming crack).
+It's a charming, absorbing game - filled with progress metrics and accessible rewards.
 I found myself playing late at night, first thing in the morning - whenever I wanted to get a quick hit of accomplishment and flow (and avoid something messy and challenging).

-So I've been wondering - it possible to design games and services that enrich your real life - that make it more FULFILLING?
-I think it comes down to the habits that you're building, and how they affect your life.
-Fulfilling Habits make your life BETTER; Addictive Habits make your life WORSE.
+What does it take to design games and services that enrich your life and make it more FULFILLING?
+I think it comes down to the habits you building, and how they affect your life.
+Fulfilling Habits make your life BETTER - while Addictive Habits make your life WORSE.

 So I made a chart to wrap my mind around these ideas.
 Take a look.
 What jumps out at you?